 Steamed wild rice has many popped kernels and a very tender texture.

 In a medium saucepan, bring 1 cup wild rice, 3 cups water, and 1/2 teaspoon fine sea salt to a boil.
 Cover, reduce the heat to maintain a steady simmer.

-Cook until the rice is tender and the kernels pop open, 45 to 60 minutes.
+Cook until the rice is tender and the kernels pop open.
+Depending on how the rice was cured and how old it is, it will take 45 to 60 minutes.
 Uncover the rice and fluff it with a fork.
 Simmer 5 additional minutes, stirring occasionally.
 Drain off any excess liquid, if necessary.

 How to Bake Wild Rice

 This is a great method that often gets used when making wild rice-based casseroles or this Wild Rice and Sausage-Stuffed Squash but works just as nicely (with a lovely hands-off element) when just cooking up basic wild rice.

 Combine 1 cup wild rice with 2 cups boiling water or broth and salt to taste in a 2-quart casserole with a tight fitting lid.
 Cover and bake at 350°F for 1 hour.
 Check the wild rice.
 Add more water or broth, if needed, and fluff the rice with a fork.
 Continue baking until the rice is tender and still moist, about 30 minutes.

 This method leaves a bit to be desired: it's not all that fast and it can be tricky to get the right texture.
 That said, sometimes a microwave is what's at hand, and a person can certainly cook wild rice in one.